ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 * `0...` indicates that there might be one or more of these entries in an array.

+For more information on using this information to connect, see the [Connecting an External Application](./connecting-external.html) page.

 ### The CLI Section

 The "CLI" section contains information that is suited for command-line clients that make connections to Redis.